 About Religious Studies

-Majors in religious studies are prepared for theological study and ministry training at the graduate level, to pursue graduate study in religion, and to make meaningful contributions in whatever vocations they feel called to pursue.
-Religious Studies courses offer all students, even those who are pursuing other majors, the opportunity to explore the religious and spiritual dimensions of life, culture, and society.
+Majors in the Department of Religious Studies receive intense preparation designed to help them pursue theological study and ministry training at the graduate level, continue their academic study of religion, or make meaningful contributions in the many vocations they choose.
+Our courses offer all students, even those pursuing other majors, rich opportunities to explore the religious and spiritual dimensions of life, culture, and society.

 Our graduates establish successful careers in teaching and ministry, as well as in diverse fields such as law and public policy.

 Our department takes a distinct, holistic approach to advising.
 We don’t just suggest the best classes to take, we actually help our students plan a path for their future.
 Because we are a small department, every student gets the attention he or she needs.

 Religious Studies enhances other areas of study, so many of our students choose to double-major in fields such as Social Work, Political Science, History, and Sociology-Anthropology.
 Our department is also closely aligned with five interdisciplinary minors: Interfaith Leadership Studies, Anabaptist and Pietist Studies, Peace and Conflict Studies, Asian Studies, and Women and Gender Studies.

 Many of our alumni report they were better prepared than their peers when they entered graduate school because they had had the unusual opportunity to begin studying ancient languages, such as Hebrew and Sanskrit, at the undergraduate level.

 Our college is home to The Young Center for Anabaptist and Pietist Studies, the premier center for Anabaptist and Pietist research.
 This center interprets the religious heritage and cultures of these communities and shares this remarkable research through public lectures, seminars, exhibits, and conferences.